METAVar/AutonomoTorrent/README.markdown

 pure Python implementation of a minimal BitTorrent client.
 The name AutonomoTorrent is short for Autonomous Torrent.
-Autonomous in this context [means](http://www.merriam-webster.com/dictionary/autonomous) "existing or capable of existing independently," which refers to its' pure Python nature.
+Autonomous in this context [means](http://www.merriam-webster.com/dictionary/autonomous) "existing or capable of existing independently," which refers to its pure Python nature.

 Autonomo came about because I wanted to use BitTorrent in another Python project of mine ([AdroitGM](https://github.com/joshsziegler/AdroitGM)), but